86challenge/rules/rules.typ

         [Michelin Primacy HP (OEM)\*], [- 215/45R17],
         [Michelin Pilot Sport 4 (Gen. 2 OEM)\*], [- 215/40R18],
       )
-    + OEM tires (marked with \*) are only allowed for a competitor’s first 2 events
-    + Points earned with OEM Michelin tires will not be eligible toward GT Radial tire contingency nor toward GT Radial Championship Cash Prize
+      \* OEM tires are only allowed for a competitor’s first 2 events.
+Points earned with OEM Michelin tires will not be eligible toward GT Radial tire contingency nor toward GT Radial Championship Cash Prize

 + #heading[Touring Class]
   _This class allows for significant modification freedom and times are adjusted based on Modification Points.
 Participants are eligible for GT Radial Tire Contingency._